-The nearest ACCA test dates offered by NAEC are: January 25 February 8, 22 March 7, 22.
+The nearest ACCA test dates offered by NAEC are: April 12, 25; May 10, 24; June 7, 21.
 You can see the full exam calendar in the ACCA section on our website.
 We can add other exam dates as well on demand.
 Candidates should register for the exam at least 10 days before the test date.
-During the registration candidates should submit at our centre the following documents: • A photo copy of the National ID or passport; • Filled registration form available to download from our web site; • The Bank payment slip;
+During the registration candidates have to submit at our centre the following documents: • A photo copy of the National ID or passport; • Filled registration form available to download from our web site; • The Bank payment slip;

-The new registration for March 2019 exam sessions is open until January 25.
-Applicants will have an opportunity to take paper-based versions of the following exams: KET, PET, FCE and CAE.
+The new registration for May-June 2019 exam sessions will be open from April 1 until April 19 (BEC Higher - from April 1 until April 10).
+Applicants will have an opportunity to take paper-based versions of the following exams: KET/KET fs, PET/PET fs, FCE/FCE fs, CAE, TKT, Young Learners and BEC.
+Registration for CB PET, CB FCE and CB CAE will be open from May 6 to May 17.
 During the registration candidates should submit at our centre the following documents: • A photo copy of the National ID or passport; • Filled registration form available to download from our web site; • The Bank payment slip;

 NAEC provides a wide range of tests and other instruments for assessment of achievement and competences, from school exams to certification tests for public servants.
 For more than 14 years NAEC has been the sole managing body for the large scale, high-stake exams in Georgia.
 During that period it introduced computer based and computer adaptive testing techniques for efficient and secure administration of the hundreds of thousands papers involved.